Remi El-Ouazzane: Intel

 In November 2016, El-Ouazzane joined the New Technology Group at Intel following the acquisition of Movidius, assuming the role of Vice President.
 In this role, El-Ouazzane was responsible for continuing the engineering development, integration and commercial deployment of Movidius technologies.

 In August 2018, El-Ouazzane assumed the role of vice president and chief operating officer of Intel's Artificial Intelligence Products Group (AIPG) where he is responsible for overseeing all engineering efforts in the group, including product management activities.

 In January 2020, El-Ouazzane took over the role of Chief Strategy Officer for Intel's Data Platforms Group.

 STMicroelectronics

-In January 2022, El-Ouazzane left Intel to join STMicroelectronics as President, Microcontrollers and Digital ICs Group.
-He is a member of ST’s Executive Committee.
+In January 2022, El-Ouazzane left Intel to join STMicroelectronics as president, Microcontrollers and Digital ICs Group.
+He is a member of ST's executive committee.

 Awards

-In 2009, El-Ouazzane was selected as recipient of the French-American Foundation's Young Leaders Award.
+In 2009, El-Ouazzane was selected as the recipient of the French-American Foundation's Young Leaders Award.